-"Found new hardware wizard" will launch for each programmer one time (for DATAMAN-448PRO2 4 times).
-Hardware setup will be continued with Step 5.
+"Found new hardware wizard" will launch for each programmer (programmer site) one time (for DATAMAN 448PRO2AP-AU and DATAMAN 448PRO2AP 4 times).
+Setup will be continued with Step 5.

 Note: If a different USB port on the PC is used for the next connection of programmer, "Found new hardware wizard" will launch again and install new USB drivers.